-The Basics of Creating a Will
+The Basics of a Living Will

 Wills are the central (and one of the most complex) parts of estate planning.